jannareverie/subsense-mock-neural-decoder/README.md

 ## 💡 Motivation

 This project was developed to demonstrate the practical skillset and scientific grounding needed for building robust neurotechnology systems.
-It mirrors the machine learning responsibilities outlined in the **Bio Signal Processing & Machine Learning Engineer** role at Subsense:
 - End-to-end biosignal ML pipelines
 - Robust signal decoding under noise
 - Cross-functional integration with neurotech and hardware teams